AJZozaya/SaR-Simulator/README.md

 The code can be run as it is in its present form, but the user, according to their own requirements, can edit the sections: Probing Scene Definition and Drawing, Radar Parameters Definition, and Random Targets Generation.
 In any case, the radar parameters have to be defined based on slant range dr and cross-range du resolutions.
 The following two reccomendations are made: (1) From the range resolution dr, secondary values are calculated, including the bandwidth B = c/2dr, where c represents the speed of light.
 Additionally, the pulse duration is determined as tau=100/B, the chirp rate as k= B/tau, the fast-time sampling frequency as Fs=osfB, and its corresponding period as Ts= 1/Fs, where osf denotes the oversampling factor.
 The pulse to be transmitted is already defined based on parameters tau and B. (2) From the cross-resolution du=lambda0/2Dtheta, the horizontal half-power antenna beamwidth Dtheta, and carrier frequency f0 are determined.
 Then, from the Doppler frequency bandwidth BD=2v Dtheta/lambda0, the platform speed v and the pulse repetition interval tR=1/osfBD are specified.
 All values established at this stage constitute the metadata.

-# Focusing is Matlab based program for focusing raw data from a general pulsed linear frequency-modulated synthetic aperture radar (SAR) operating in stripmap mode using the Range-Doppler Algorithm (RDA).
+# 'Focusing' is a Matlab-based program for focusing raw data from a general pulsed linear frequency-modulated synthetic aperture radar (SAR) operating in stripmap mode using the Range-Doppler Algorithm (RDA).

 # Author: Alfonso J. Zozaya S.